-Matthew does not say where Joseph, Marry, and Jesus were when they were told to flee to Egypt.
+Matthew does not say where Joseph, Mary, and Jesus were when they were told to flee to Egypt.
 It does seem reasonable they were still in Bethlehem because when they were told it was okay to come back, they were told not to stay in Judea and go to Galilee.
 However, it could be that Jesus was not safe even in Nazareth because if Herod got word of Jesus was there, it could have been trouble as well.
-It does seem clear from Luke, it was after Marry’s purification time when they were going to head back home.
+It does seem clear from Luke, it was after Mary’s purification time when they were going to head back home.

 I hope this has been a blessing for you.
 I also wish it has given you some thoughts on the story of the Birth of Christ.
 Knowing the truth will lead to greater faith.

 1 Matthew 1:18

 2 1 Timothy 2:15